Desbeers/Chord-Provider/README.md

 The recommended way to build **Chord Provider** is as a Flatpak application.

-Clone the repository and build it with [Gnome Builder](https://apps.gnome.org/en-GB/Builder/).
+Clone the repository and build it with [GNOME Builder](https://apps.gnome.org/en-GB/Builder/).

 ## macOS